SamueleFaggiano/Tensorflow_neural_networks_comparison_timeseries/README.md

 * rain: Cumulated hours of rain
 * pollution: 1 (yes) or 0 (no), threshold=80

-The algorithms are compared below.
+The algorithms are compared below:

+1) LSTM, accuracy=82.7%

+3)